Gaurav-223344/Fare-Price-Prediction/README.md

 ## Credits
-- [Pima Indians Diabetes Dataset(Kaggle)](https://www.kaggle.com/uciml/pima-indians-diabetes-database) - This project wouldn't have been possible without this dataset.
+- [Airlines Fare Prediction Dataset(Kaggle)](https://www.kaggle.com/absin7/airlines-fare-prediction) - This project wouldn't have been possible without this dataset.
 It saved my enormous amount of time while collecting the data.
-A huge shout-out to [Krish-Naik](https://github.com/krishnaik06) for amazing guidlines from his youtube videos on end to end projects with deployement. [check here](https://www.youtube.com/playlist?list=PLZoTAELRMXVPUyxuK8AphGMuIJHTyuWna)
+Also huge shout-out to [Krish-Naik](https://github.com/krishnaik06) and [Amar Mandal](https://github.com/Mandal-21)